Importance of delayed gratification

 Delayed gratification examples

-If you’re trying to develop self-control, it might be tempting to build as much “muscle” as possible by denying yourself anything pleasurable.
+If you want to develop self-control, it might be tempting to build as much “muscle” as possible by denying yourself anything pleasurable.
 You might even be tempted to up the ante by denying yourself a reward you’d promised yourself.
-But when you take the approach of tricking yourself, it backfires, since your brain looks for consistency to guide its decisions.
+But when you take the approach of tricking yourself, it backfires, because your brain looks for consistency to guide its decisions.
 Be reliable with yourself, and follow through on your promises.
 These four tips will get you started.

 To orient your brain toward delayed gratification, start small.
 Create a goal so easy you can’t refuse it, like waiting three minutes before eating dessert.
 Next time, improve by one percent – or in this case, you can improve by 33% and wait for four minutes.
 Incremental progress lets you build confidence with each small goal you achieve.